Sunday, June 27, 2010

 01 Moldova

 V: Blue eyeshadow was a good idea in the ’70s, and it’s the only thing from another era about this stage act that still more or less works.
-Hideous.
-The vocals are fine but nevertheless sound rather flat.

 02 Russia

 B: I like the fact that this just repeats itself over and over, in much the same way as the tormented thoughts that bounce around your brain in such situations.
-The “What are you doing man?” interlude anchors the melodrama in a moment of reality before it spins off again in its whirlwind of emotion.
+The “What are you doing, man?” interlude anchors the melodrama in a moment of reality before it spins off again in its whirlwind of emotion.
 Not that they probably thought about it in that much depth.
 Mind you, the best parodies are those that are the least distinguishable from the original.

 A: Lush vocal and instrumental arrangement here, which is only something you’ll appreciate if you can surmount the sheer oddity that is the song and its purpose in life.
 There’s nevertheless something authentic about it, and it has one of the best final minutes of any entry this year.